Ed94/gencpp/docs/Parsing.md

 # Parsing

-The library features a naive single-pass parser tailored for only what the library needs to construct the supported syntax of C++ into its AST for *"front-end"* meta-programming purposes.
+The library features a naive single-pass parser, tailored for only what the library needs; for construction of C++ code into gencpp's AST for *"front-end"* meta-programming purposes.

 This parser does not, and should not do the compiler's job.
 By only supporting this minimal set of features, the parser is kept (so far) around ~7000 loc.
-I hope to keep it under 10k loc worst case.
+I hope to keep it under 10-15k loc worst case.

 You can think of this parser as *frontend parser* vs a *semantic parser*.
 Its intuitively similar to WYSIWYG.
 What you ***precerive*** as the syntax from the user-side before the compiler gets a hold of it, is what you get.